Jack-Naughton/arduino-docs-content/content/hardware/_unlisted/boards/8to1-dongle/datasheet/datasheet.md

 | Maximum Power    | 65 W                         |
 | Output to Device | Pass-through                 |

-<p style="text-align: justify;">The USB-C PD port supports USB Power Delivery negotiation up to 65 W. The actual power delivered to the connected device (e.g., UNO Q) depends on the power supply capability and the device's power requirements.
+<p style="text-align: justify;">The USB-C PD port supports USB Power Delivery negotiation up to 65 W. The actual power delivered to the connected device depends on the power supply capability and the device's power requirements.
 When multiple peripherals are connected, ensure the power supply can handle the combined load.</p>

 <div style="page-break-after: always;"></div>